 - 1-on-1 internet and local hot seat multiplayer

 - Beginner tutorial

-- Configurable win conditions
+- Configurable settings and win conditions

 - "Game-pedia" with game play concepts and instructions, as well as real-world cybersecurity definitions and concepts